 False Profile: how it works

 The RGB False profile assignment is a flexible and optimized tool to work with in an easy way.
-RGB False profiles buttons are completely scripted and they work in a conditional way assigning the gamma value you choose.
+RGB False profiles buttons are entirely scripted, and they work in a conditional way assigning the gamma value you choose.
 The assignment process is registered in the History palette as a single step that you can undo as usual:

-By default a layer mask in Multiply mode is added after the false profile assignment.
-You can disable the automatic multiply layer in the Preferences (see previous section).
+By default, a layer mask in Multiply mode is added after the false profile assignment.
+You can disable the automatic multiply layer in the Preferences (see the previous section).
 If the Multiply layer is allowed, Photoshop adds a blank layer mask by default, you can change this in the Photoshop preferences.
-When a RGB false profile is assigned, the button recognizes your document’s colorspace.
-If it has an embedded ICC profile It automatically assigns the primary values of that workspace at the gamma value you have chosen.
+When an RGB false profile is assigned, the button recognizes your document’s color space.
+If it has an embedded ICC profile, It automatically assigns the primary values of that workspace at the gamma value you have chosen.
 This means that ( i.e.) if your document is an Adobe RGB (1998) and you assign the 1.0 gamma value the document is assigned an Adobe RGB(1998) False profile at 1.0 gamma.